GabrieleGhisleni/EnergyProject/README.md

 listener 1883
 ```

-To run the code with ours services it is necessary to now create the [docker-compose.yml] as follows:
+To run the code with our services it is necessary to now create the [docker-compose.yml] as follows:

 ```sh
 ## docker-compose.yml